ans-group/docs.ukfast.co.uk/source/dr-ha/veeam_draas/veeam_failovers.md

 ## Full Failovers
-Full failovers are perform using the a Failover Plan which you will have created yourself in your local Veeam Backup and Replication Console.
+Full failovers are perform using a Failover Plan which you will have created yourself in your local Veeam Backup and Replication Console.
 How to create a Failover Plan can be found here - [How to create a failover plan](creating_a_failover_plan.md)

 This is the failover type that you will use in the event of a DR Scenario where you have lost access to your production site.
 When performing a failover using a Failover plan it uses the NEA Appliance at UKFast to configure the External IP NAT's that you set up in the mapping section of the failover plan configuration.
-It **does not** set up the layer 2 VPN connection; this is only able to be do using Partial Failovers which I will speak about further down.
+It **does not** set up the layer 2 VPN connection; this is only able to be done using Partial Failovers which I will speak about further down.

 You have the ability to initiate these failovers from within your Veeam Backup and Replication console or via your MyUKFast portal should you not have access to your production site.
 You also have the option to call UKFast support who can initiate the failover for you.